endafarrell/endafarrell.github.io-src/content/pages/know-how.rst

 One part of this process involved gateway servers crossing AWS VPCs and I'd wanted to have TLS from our ``nginx`` reverse proxy, and rather than using self-signed certs I chose Let's Encrypt.

-Using Let's Encrypt is suposed to be easy and straight-forward, but due to other corporate limitations, our EC2 instances were not able to ``apt-get install certbot`` so I ended up checking out the certbot source code and, as it's python, using that to get the certificates.
+Using Let's Encrypt is supposed to be easy and straight-forward, but due to other corporate limitations, our EC2 instances were not able to ``apt-get install certbot`` so I ended up checking out the certbot source code and, as it's python, using that to get the certificates.
 As I (a) really did not want to open this internal server to the public internet, and (b) have control of the Route53 for these internal servers (which I grant you is an unusual combination),